-Smaller and other early stage companies may also prove to be significant competitors.
-In addition, academic research departments and public and private research institutions may be conducting research on compounds that could prove to be competitive.
-These third parties compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.
-In addition, the biopharmaceutical industry is characterized by rapid technological change, we may be unable to compete effectively.
+Third parties compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.
+In addition, the biopharmaceutical industry is characterized by rapid technological change.
+If we fail to stay at the forefront of technological change, we may be unable to compete effectively.
 Technological advances or products developed by our competitors may render our product candidates obsolete, less competitive or not economical.